 How has the COVID-19 crisis affected our way of inhabiting spaces and what impact does it have on design?

 The landscaper’s central task is to analyze and understand the environment where he makes decisions.
-According to Patricia Johanson, following the “set of conditions that make a place unique.”

 The Int.
 Arch.
 Erick Millán, founder and head designer at Erick Millán Design, answers us as follows…